kbfton2/economybotsimulator/README.md

 I'll never let this piece of media lost 🙏

 (Also, ignore the "Naeryla" thing.
 It's the name of our old RP & I'm too lazy to change it...)

+And also, I'm planning to revamp the code soon.